jakerutl/Rutledge_J_3014_r2/README.md

 # when locked out, you must go into the database and go to tbl_user and change the user_fail back to 0.

 #even though the title is the same for the database, it is my new version.

+#incase you don't see the user name and password for you, it is- username: prof password: 4896

 # Rutledge_J_3014_r2